 9. All films must have been produced and completed in the 12 months prior to the film festival.

 10. Students will submit their films via FilmFreeway.com.
-The deadline is March 1, 2018.
-After that deadline, submissions will be accepted until March 16, 2018 with a small "late deadline" fee.
+The regular deadline is February 15, 2019.
+After that deadline, submissions will be accepted until February 25, 2019 with a small "late deadline" fee.

 11. Films will be previewed and judged by event organizers.
 We reserve the right to refuse any film on any grounds.